Lymphatic Massage & Drainage

-After any surgery, helping your body speed up healing time is only one of many results from the lymphatic massage.
+After any surgery, helping your body accelerate healing time is only one of many results from the lymphatic massage.
 When you undergo surgery or procedures, whether it’s medical or cosmetic, the hope is to return to your routine asap without compromising the work done.
 Of course, you want to rest and do all the things your doctor tells you to.
 However, adding a spa treatment may be a necessary part of a healthy, quick recovery.
 Lymphatic massage can assist with swelling reduction, promote the body's natural healing processes, reduce stress, improve particular hormone production, help with improved circulation and nerve sensation healing.

 Why care about the Lymphatic System?